 A good celebrant will naturally have the skills, personality and attributes to ensure a relaxed, stress-free (as far as possible) and fluid ceremony, but should also have been trained by a professional organisation.

-As i have said in my blogs, a Celebrant does not marry a couple, a Celebrant is there to create with the lovely couple a ceremony that is personal to them.
+As I have said in my blogs, a Celebrant does not marry a couple, a Celebrant is there to create something special with the lovely couple a ceremony that is personal to them.
 You would still need to complete the ‘legal’ part of the marriage with the registrar.

 Here you will just need to speak the 32 word declaration and sign the documentation in front of your two witnesses, and you can save all the personal content such as the exchanging of the rings and saying your personal vows to each other in front of your guests for the Celebrant led ceremony.

 Many couples choose to go to the registry office in their jeans and t-shirts and save the dressing up for the wedding ceremony.
-At the registry office you are only paying for a basic registrar service which is less than £50 and then you can further save money by holding the ceremony at a location of your choice!
+At the registry office you are only paying for a basic registrar service which is less than £50 (at the time of writing this article) and then you can further save money by holding the ceremony at a location of your choice!

 What does a Celebrant offer that a Registrar cannot offer?